Hi everyone, Dong Ngo’s here! (Weird last name? Dong “Know” will do.)

 Every piece of hardware or software I mention on this website is there because I love it or the idea of it.
 It’s a type of personal attention you won’t find anywhere else.

-In short, "Dong Knows Tech - And THAT's Good for YOU!" is real.
+In short, “Dong Knows Tech—And THAT is Good for YOU!” is real.
 I mean it.

 That is, of course, if you spend time and read what I have to write.
-Else, it's only good for somebody else!
-The "no-nonsense" notion of the site goes both ways.
+Otherwise, it is only good for somebody else!
+The “no-nonsense” notion of the site applies to both sides.
 Keep that in mind!

 Disclaimers

 The tech world is fluid—things can change quite dramatically over time.
-You'll note that I often update many posts with new, up-to-date information, but nobody can keep tabs on everything or test every scenario.
+You’ll notice that I frequently update many posts with new, up-to-date information, but nobody can keep track of everything or test every scenario.

-The reviews and how-to posts on this website are accurate to the best of my knowledge, applicable to the time of publication, and all done with the best intentions.
-But they are not necessarily free of errors or mistakes.
+The reviews and how-to posts on this website are accurate to the best of my knowledge, applicable to the time of publication, and done with the best intentions.
+However, they are not necessarily error-free or mistake-free.

-The point is I can get things wrong.
-If anything, I'm just always working hard to avoid that.
+The point is that I can make mistakes, although I’m always working hard to avoid them.

 So, use the content at your own risk.
 I assume no responsibility for any consequences arising from your voluntary consumption of the information posted here.
 Consider yourself warned.

-But I can tell you from experience that it's OK to make mistakes as long as you learn from them.
-In that sense, a mistake is likely better than nothing at all.
+I can tell you from experience that it’s OK to make mistakes as long as you learn from them.
+In that case, a mistake is better than nothing at all.

 Disclosure

-Dong Knows Tech's website contains affiliate links from the Amazon Services LLC Associates Program and ads managed by Mediavine.
+Dong Knows Tech’s website contains affiliate links from Amazon and Walmart, as well as online ads managed by Mediavine.

-The former might give the site small—tiny—commissions at no additional cost to readers when they click through and make any permanent purchase.
-All links to Amazon on this website are affiliate links—that's automatically the case.
-When possible, that's made extra clear via a shopping icon (🛍️) prefix.
+The affiliate links may earn the site small—tiny—commissions at no additional cost to readers when they click through and make a purchase.
+All links to Amazon and Walmart on this website are affiliate links—that’s automatically the case.
+When possible, that’s made extra clear via a shopping icon (🛍️) prefix.

-Once in a while, the site may also accept paid static ad banners—for a price—that are not part of the programmatic ad services mentioned above.
+Occasionally, the site may also accept paid static ad banners—for a fee—that are not part of the programmatic ad services mentioned above.

-Dong’s sincere note on ads and Amazon affiliate links
+Dong’s sincere note on ads and affiliate links

-I don't want you to buy something from Amazon solely to support me, nor do I ever coerce or trick you into spending money on anything.
+I don’t want you to buy something from an online store solely to support me, nor do I ever coerce or trick you into spending money on anything.

-But, if you find a good product you'd like to buy anyway, it helps my work if you get to Amazon's store via a link on this website and make a permanent purchase within 24 hours of clicking on it.
+But, if you find a good product you’d like to buy anyway, it helps my work if you find it via an Amazon or Walmart link and make a permanent purchase within 24 hours.
 You can probably even bookmark a link for later.

 As for the ads, I don’t directly manage them.
 The ad network does that.
 A few things to note:

 - Ads on this website, managed by Mediavine, are all safe and non-intrusive.
 View them for yourself!
-You can report an inappropriate ad via the little icon in its lower right corner.
+You can report an inappropriate ad by clicking the icon in the lower right corner of each ad.

 - The number of ads displayed is based on specific settings, and I’ve already selected the option that provides the best user experience.

 - Online ads are a numbers game.
-The site needs to reach certain ad impressions—in the millions over a while—to start making money.
-And then, also, after over 60 days, I only get to keep a portion of it.
+The site needs to reach a certain number of ad impressions—in the millions over a period—to start generating revenue.
+And then, after over 60 days, I only get to keep a portion of it.

-- The higher the impression levels, the higher the percentage I'm allowed to keep.
-However, the amount needs to be at some threshold for me to sustain the site.
+- The higher the impression levels, the higher the percentage I’m allowed to keep.
+However, the amount needs to reach a certain threshold for me to sustain the site.

 Compared to mainstream tech sites, Dong Knows Tech has modest viewership and revenue, which vary monthly.
 It has many fixed expenses, including almost twenty annual and monthly paid services—hosting, security, backups, anti-spam, image compression, caching, etc.

-If you appreciate the site's honest content, please do your part in ad displaying.
+If you appreciate the site’s honest content, please consider supporting it by displaying ads.
 Thoughts, prayers, and compliments are appreciated, but they alone are not enough to absorb the operating costs.

 Since late March 2022, an ad-blocker detector has been added to the website—only in certain parts or on certain days—asking you to allow ads.
 I thought long and hard before making that decision.
 I knew some readers would find it annoying.

-Other than ripping this website off financially, many ad-blockers also block non-ad elements and, among other things, cause the site's analytics to be incorrect, further adversely affecting its value.
+In addition to stealing financial resources from this website, many ad-blockers also block non-ad elements, which, among other things, causes the site’s analytics to be incorrect, further adversely affecting its value.

 It’s complicated, but if, for some reason, you believe ad-blockers keep you “safe,” which is debatable, also keep the following in mind: